ollies5/WaymoTakeoutViewer/README.md

 Roadmap:
 - Multi stop trips actually working
+- Actual error messages so you can see what went wrong
+- Automatic fixing of corrupted .zips
 - A better way to seperate each trip since some are bunched together in a single .json file
 - A lifetime stats page with things like total spent, longest trip etc.